jschicht/LogFileParser/readme.txt

 Limitation.
+Datarun reconstruction is broken with UNICODE (ANSI is ok).
+Importing og Mft2Csv output is broken if csv is UNICODE (ANSI is ok).
 Partial updates to IndexRecords (IndexRoot/IndexAllocation) are very hard to interpret, as we likely do not have knowledge of the original index.
 Complete records are OK though.
 Circularity of a 65 MB file poses inherent and absolute restriction on how many historical FS transtions.
 Systemdrives thus have limited history in $LogFile, whereas external/secondary drives have more histrocal transtions stored.
 Can increase size of $LogFile with chkdsk (chkdsk c: /L:262144).
 Changes to the data of resident files are not stored within $LogFile, only information that a change was done is stored.